nikhilakki/fastapi-fullstack/README.md

 > - Version - 0.1.0-alpha
 > - License - MIT 🤟

-*This project won't be possible without the amazing work of awesome developers of various projects, on the shoulders this one stands.* 🙏
+*This project won't be possible without the amazing work of awesome developers of various projects on the shoulders this one stands.* 🙏